 What is Universal Smoke Sensing Technology Smart Technology?

-The new breakthrough IoPhic line of smoke and fire alarms uses Universal Smoke Sensing Technology™.
-IoPhic alarms are very effective at detecting fast flaming fires and also respond very quickly to slow smoldering fires - up to 87 percent faster* than the maximum allowable alarm limit.
+These new smoke alarms are very effective at detecting fast flaming fires and also respond very quickly to slow smoldering fires - up to 87 percent faster* than the maximum allowable alarm limit.

-IoPhic is an ionization alarm containing Universal Smoke Sensing Technology.
-Fires can double in size in as little as 30 seconds, so IoPhic smart microprocessor technology responds quickly to give you the extra time to react and protect your family.
+Fires can double in size in as little as 30 seconds, so the smart microprocessor technology, included in these detectors, respond quickly to give you the extra time to react and protect your family.

-Unlike other smoke alarms, IoPhic smoke and fire alarms are ideal for every room in the home.
+Unlike other smoke alarms, Universal Smoke Sensing smoke and fire alarms are ideal for every room in the home.
 According to the NFPA, smoke alarms should be installed in every sleeping room, outside each separate sleeping area, and on every level of the home.

-A recent study from the University of Maryland's School of Fire Protection Engineering tested the nuisance alarm resistance of the new IoPhic technology.
+A recent study from the University of Maryland's School of Fire Protection Engineering tested the nuisance alarm resistance of the new Universal Smoke Sensing technology.
 The study results confirmed the new IoPhic line of smoke and fire alarms using smart technology from Universal Security Instruments are more resistant to nuisance alarms.

-Based on the results of this test series, IoPhic based smoke and fire alarms are observed to have nominally equivalent nuisance alarm immunity to photoelectric smoke alarms in kitchen scenarios, and are more resistant to nuisance sources near bathrooms than photoelectric smoke alarms.
+Based on the results of this test series, Universal Smoke Sensing based smoke and fire alarms are observed to have nominally equivalent nuisance alarm immunity to photoelectric smoke alarms in kitchen scenarios, and are more resistant to nuisance sources near bathrooms than photoelectric smoke alarms.
 They are more resistant to nuisance alarms than all other smoke alarms utilizing an ionization sensor.